Particular/docs.particular.net/nservicebus/hosting/index.md

  * [Self-Hosting Sample](/samples/hosting/self-hosting/) for more details.

-IMPORTANT: **Cleanup/Shutdown**: For all self hosting scenarios it is important to note that the hosting code is in control of properly shutting down the endpoint.
+WARNING: **Cleanup/Shutdown**: For all self hosting scenarios it is important to note that the hosting code is in control of properly shutting down the endpoint.
 This is done by calling `Dispose` on the Bus instance in the shutdown API of your chosen technology.

 ### Windows Service Hosting